royabhirup-ms/caf-runbooks/scenarios/appmod-azure-dotnetcore/README.md

 ## 6.4 Azure Service Bus:

-Let’s prepare an application which has MSMQ implementation in the code.
+Let’s prepare a .NET core application which has MSMQ implementation in the code.

 ![MSMQ](./images/msmq.png)